-- 6. Curbing and Wheel Stops.
+6. Curbing and Wheel Stops.
 Concrete curbing shall be provided within all parking areas to prevent vehicles from encroaching onto and overhanging required plantings, sidewalks, rights-of-way or adjacent property.
-Wheel stops shall be consistent with Section 3.4.4.: Design Standards. - 7.
-Protection of Existing Native Plant Communities.
-Consistent with the standards for preservation of existing trees and plant communities in Chapter 89, Section 3: Tree Preservation, Protection and Replacement, credit for applicable plant material may be approved by the Director in determining allowance to modify parking and access aisles.
-In the case of a tree that may be counted towards a tree preservation credit, said tree must be graded by a licensed arborist and approved by City staff to be in good health.
+Wheel stops may be substituted at the closed end of parking stalls where they abut required plantings or sidewalks.

-8. Lighting.
+- 7. Protection of Existing Native Plant Communities.
+Consistent with the standards for preservation of existing trees and plant communities in Chapter 89, Section 3: Tree Preservation, Protection and Replacement, credit for applicable plant material may be approved by the Director in determining allowance to modify parking and access aisles. - 8.
+Lighting.
 Parking lot lighting shall not be located such that it prevents the installation of required trees, or that required trees will block lighting.
-Parking lot lighting layout and heights shall meet the standards as set forth in Section 3.7: Lighting.
+Parking lot lighting layout and heights shall meet the standards as set forth in Section 5.7.: Lighting.